 - If you want to read the entire article in its website, or if it only features an excerpt, Windows users hold down the CTRL key and left click the title, or right click the title and choose “Open in New Tab.”
 Mac users use the CMD key.
 This will open the web page in a new tab for you to read and link to for a quote and citation.

 - Mark the article as read and move onto the next.

 Note that by opening the article in a new tab, you can copy the full web page address to create a proper citation link.
 If you use the title from the feed reader, it will be the feed link, which often looks similar to a link shortener link.
 It will still open the cited article from your site, but the link is not “pretty,” if that matters to you.

-I use Google Reader for speed blogging and news and current events topics daily.
+I’ve used Google Reader, and now Feedly, for speed blogging and news and current events topics daily.
 I’ll share more tips on how to make this process more efficient in a later blog exercise.

 Your blog exercise today is to set up a Google Reader account and start adding sites related to your blogging topics.

 If you do not have any resources yet, check out my lists of Hundreds of Resources for Finding Content for Your Blog (old but there are some great ideas and sites in the list), or do a search from within Google Reader or through your favorite search engine.

 Most sites today have feeds even though they might not be visible.
 If you do not spot one, just enter the main address to see if Google Reader can find the feed.
 If a favorite resource site does not have a feed, consider contacting them and recommending they either switch to WordPress or add feed functionality to their site.

 If you have any sites you will add to your feed reader to help you blog better, please post them below in the comments so we can add them to our own feed reader.

 - Don’t You Know What a Feed Is Yet?
 Get To Know Your Feeds!